Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

 and

-If the generic arithmetic diagonal invariants $J$ and $J'$ of $f$ and $f'$ define the same point in the corresponding weighted projective space, then there exists an $A \in T$ such that $f' \sim A . f$. \end{proposition} \begin{proof} Since we are in a weighted projective space, we may suppose that the homogeneous invariants are equal.
-Then a suitable modification by a matrix of the form $\smat{\lambda}{0}{0}{\lambda^{-1}}$ can be used to ensure that $a_{\ell - 1} = a'_{\ell - 1}$ without affecting the equality of the tuples of invariants $J$ and $J'$.
-But from the expressions defining the homogeneous invariants, it is obvious that under the hypotheses of the proposition, a form $f$ is uniquely determined by its invariants and $a_{\ell - 1}$. \end{proof} \begin{remark} The proposition does not exclude that other transformations may transform $f'$ and $f$ into one another.
-For example, consider the case where $f = a_2 x^4 + a_1 x^2 z^2 + a_0 z^4$ and $f' = a_0 x^4 + a_1 x^2 z^2 +a_2 z^4$, which can be obtained from one another by the transformation $(x : z) \mapsto (z : x)$ as well as by $(x : z) \mapsto (r x : r^{-1} z)$ for $r = \sqrt[4]{a_0 / a_2}$. \end{remark}
+If the generic homogeneous diagonal invariants $J$ and $J'$ of $f$ and $f'$ define the same point in the corresponding weighted projective space, then there exists an $A \in T$ such that $f' \sim A . f$. \end{proposition} \begin{proof} Scaling if necessary, we may suppose that $J$ and $J'$ are equal.
+Then a suitable modification by a matrix of the form $\smat{\lambda}{0}{0}{\lambda^{-1}}$ can be used to ensure that $a_{\ell - 1} = a'_{\ell - 1}$.
+This does not affect the equality of $J$ and $J'$ since this matrix has trivial determinant.
+Our result is now clear, since the other $a_i$ can be read off from the values of the generic homogeneous diagonal invariants once $a_{\ell - 1} \neq 0$ is known. \end{proof}

-In the non-generic case (\emph{i.e.} when one of the conditions of Proposition~\ref{prop:GenTInv} is not satisfied), the construction of the appropriate arithmetic diagonal invariants is slightly more complicated.
-To proceed in these cases, note that the set of indices of the coefficients $a_j$ of $f$ that are non-zero do not change under the action of $T$, and also that $a_0$ and $a_{2\ell}$ are never zero.
+In the non-generic case (\ie, when one of the conditions of Proposition~\ref{prop:GenTInv} is not satisfied), the construction of the appropriate homogeneous diagonal invariants is slightly more complicated.
+To proceed in these cases, we first note that the set of indices of the coefficients $a_j$ of $f$ that are nonzero do not change under the action of $T$, and also that $a_0$ and $a_{2\ell}$ are never zero.
+Considering these indices allows us to determine which small set of modified invariants we need to use.